Scrayil/RandomMazeSolver/README.md

 At the moment the **mazes' images filenames generation** does guarantee uniqueness if the generation and the solution of 2 consecutive mazes don't happen during the same second.
 If 2 small mazes are solved consecutively in the same second (timestamp), the uniqueness is guaranteed only if different seeds have been used between the two executions. (default)

-This software includes thirty-party code for parsing json files.
+This software includes third-party code for parsing json files.
 - The json parser has been taken from [nlohmann](https://github.com/nlohmann/json.git)

 ## License